Engels And Mickey Mouse Science

 First, Lichtenstein wants dialectical laws to prescribe precise nodal points of transformation from quantity to quality.
 When dialectical laws cannot meet that level of specificity, she declares them "hopelessly vague."
 Lichtenstein can knock down her straw-man law all day, but it does not refute the general law that Engels describes.

-we still do not know how long a "nodal" point is, nor what
+In that case, we still don't know how long a "nodal" point is, or what "quality" means!

 "Hopelessly vague"?
 Whatever was I thinking!

-However, when we compare this recklessly cavalier attitude to evidence, proof and clarity found in DM with the opposite state of affairs in Historical Materialism [HM], in all its forms, the contrast is stark indeed.
-In economics, history, politics, and current affairs, comrades write with commendable attention to detail and clarity.
-Moreover, they almost invariably assemble countless pages of data, facts and figures, tables and graphs, evidence and analysis, all carefully researched and referenced.
-They will also devote page after page analysing concepts such as "ideology", or "mode of production", but not one paragraph on "quality" or "node"!
+However, when we compare this recklessly cavalier attitude to evidence, proof and clarity apparent in DM-circles with the opposite state of affairs in, say, Historical Materialism [HM] -- across all the areas that the latter covers -- the contrast is stark indeed.
+In economics, history, politics, and current affairs, comrades write with commendable attention to detail and often with admirable clarity.
+Moreover, they almost invariably present their readers with page after page of data, facts and figures, tables and graphs, evidence and analysis, all carefully researched and referenced.
+They also devote several pages -- sometimes whole books -- to analysing concepts such as "ideology", "racism", "mode of production", or "alienation", but hardly ever even so much as a single paragraph on "quality" or "node", let alone the other key omissions noted above!

-Indeed, if an enemy of Marxism were to try to attack, say, our economic theory with an argumentative display that was as crassly amateurish and as evidentially-challenged as that which Engels and his epigones have put together in support of this first 'Law', comrades would be right to dismiss it out-of-hand as Mickey Mouse Anti-Marxism!
+Indeed, if an enemy of Marxism were to try to attack, say, our economic theory with an argumentative display that was as crassly amateurish or as evidentially-challenged as the material Engels and his epigones have put together in support of this first 'Law', comrades would rightly dismiss it out-of-hand as Mickey Mouse Anti-Marxism!

 But what of this point?

 At least we know something about straw men: they are made of straw and look vaguely human.
-But this 'Law' is so vague, we do not know what it is.
-We would be blessed indeed if dialecticians were so clear in what they said that I could even so much as begin to erect a "straw man" -- but they have left me nothing with which to work!
+But, this 'Law' is so vague, we haven't a clue what to make of it.
+We would be blessed indeed if dialecticians were clear enough in what they said that I could even so much as begin to erect a "straw man" -- but they have left me nothing with which to work!

 Figure One: Admirably Clear In Comparison